If you’re looking to live on land that you’re purchasing, why not create a ranch, farm, or homestead?

 Farmers keep equipment in their barn while ranchers keep cattle.

-Farmers are focused on water, growth, prices of commodities and produce.
+Farmers are focused on water, growth, and the prices of commodities and produce.

 Ranchers are concerned with animal health, feed prices, and the selling prices of cattle.

 A farmer’s objective is to create straight rows and healthy crops while a rancher’s objective is to raise fat, healthy cattle, and plentiful grass.

 4. A homestead is a house and surrounding land owned by a family designed to create self-sufficiency

 If you’re looking to buy land and produce food to feed your family, a homestead may just be your dream.

-A homestead is the ideal way to incorporate crops and livestock into a single property where you live.
+A homestead is an ideal way to incorporate crops and livestock into a single property where you live.